zbaumgarten/JS-Web-Game-Part-2/README.md

-# Function Practice
+# Web Game II

-This is an activity for FSWD Lesson 5.3.4- Function Practice
+This is an activity for FSWD Lesson 5.3.4- Functions & Scope

 Please refer to the Activity Guide in Canvas for directions.